China Democratic League: History

 The China Democratic Political League was established in Chongqing on 19 March 1941, and changed its name to the China Democratic League in September 1944.
 At its formation, it was a coalition of three pro-democracy parties and three pressure groups.
-Its two main goals were to support China's war effort during the Second Sino-Japanese War and to provide a centrist third option between the Kuomintang and the Chinese Communist Party.
-Influential members or supporters included Zhang Dongsun, Zhang Junmai (Carson Chang), Luo Longji, Pan Guangdan, Huang Yanpei, Fei Xiaotong, Li Huang of the Young China Party, Wu Han, Chu Anping, and Wen Yiduo.
+Its two main goals were to support China's war effort during the Second Sino-Japanese War and to provide a centrist "third force" between the Kuomintang and the Chinese Communist Party.
+Influential members or supporters included Liang Shuming, Zhang Dongsun, Carsun Chang, Luo Longji, Pan Guangdan, Huang Yanpei, Fei Xiaotong, Li Huang of the Young China Party, Wu Han, Chu Anping, and Wen Yiduo.

 After the war, many Americans in China were sympathetic to the League.
 Theodore White wrote that if "the men of the middle group were well organized, they could guarantee peace.
 But they are not.
 They lack an army, a political machine, roots in any social class.
 Only the spread of education and industry can create enough men of the modern world to give them a broad social base."

 In October 1945, the League released a report reaffirming its political commitments and outlining its goals.
 In it, the League declared themselves to be neither left nor right, favoring neither liberal democracy nor socialist democracy.
 Although the report praised elements of Western liberal democracies, it also criticized the economic inequalities that existed in Western capitalist societies.
 The report thus concluded that the best form of democracy for China would incorporate elements of both "Western political democracy" and "Soviet economic democracy".
 To achieve this, the League hoped to work with both the Nationalists and the Communists in a coalition government to write a new constitution.
+However, the League is also seen as a liberal-democratic "third force" alternative movement compared to the Nationalists (Chiangism) and the Communists (Maoism) who favor authoritarian political agendas.

-However, disillusionment with the Nationalist government, which outlawed the League in 1947, and infiltration by the Chinese Communist Party (CCP) caused the League to lean towards the CCP during the second phase of the Chinese Civil War.
-Thereafter, two of its constituent parties, the China National Socialist Party and the Chinese Youth Party, left the League to join the Nationalists in Taiwan.
+Disillusionment with the Nationalist government, which outlawed the League in 1947, and infiltration by the Chinese Communist Party (CCP) caused the League to lean towards the CCP during the second phase of the Chinese Civil War.
+Thereafter, two of its constituent parties, the China National Socialist Party and the Young China Party, left the League to join the Nationalists in Taiwan.
 The remaining constituent party left later and eventually became the Chinese Peasants' and Workers' Democratic Party in February 1947.

 The three interest groups were the National Salvation Association, the Rural Reconstruction Association, and the Vocational Education Society.
 The NSA, by far the largest and most popular of the interest groups, was inspired by the National Salvation Armies and existed to encourage resistance against Japan, but became irrelevant after the war's end.
 The RRA was an agrarianist lobby formed from the Rural Reconstruction Movement, which was originally hostile to communism but their interests in peasant welfare gradually intersected.
-The third interest group, the Vocational Education Society, wanted to establish vocational schools throughout China and became the core of the China Democratic National Construction Association.
+The third interest group, the Vocational Education Society, wanted to establish vocational schools throughout China and became the core of the China National Democratic Construction Association.